tiby312/broccoli-project/report/src/ch9-api-design.md

 To do this you can go down one of two paths, macros or generic associated types.
 GATs [don't exist yet](https://github.com/rust-lang/rfcs/blob/master/text/1598-generic_associated_types.md), and macros are hard to read and can be a head ache.
 Check out how rust reuses code between Iter and IterMut for slices for an example of macro solution.
 So for now, we will just support mutable api.

 A good article about GATs can be found [here](https://lukaskalbertodt.github.io/2018/08/03/solving-the-generalized-streaming-iterator-problem-without-gats.html).

-### Making `Aabb` an unsafe trait vs Not

-Making 'Aabb' unsafe allows us to make some assumptions that lets us do others things safely.
-If rust had [trait member fields](https://github.com/rust-lang/rfcs/pull/1546#issuecomment-304033345) we could avoid unsafe.

-The key idea is the following:
-If two rectangle queries do not intersect, then it is guaranteed that the elements are mutually exclusive.
-This means that we can safely return mutable references to all the elements in the first rectangle, and all the elements in the second rectangle simultaneously.

-For this to work the user must uphold the contract of `Aabb` such that the aabb returned is always the same while it is inserted in the tree.
-This is hard for the user not to do since they only have read-only reference to self, but still possible using RefCell or Mutex.
-If the user violates this, then despite two query rectangles being mutually exclusive, the same bot might be in both.
-So at the cost of making HasAabb unsafe, we can make the MultiRect Api not unsafe.